NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 * Check the orientation.
 Your view of the package in Eagle is looking “down” on the board.
 * Draw your package so it is wider than it is tall.
 Otherwise Eaglint will get confused.
 * Make sure the SMDs should be at least 0.85mm long.
 They will extend slightly out from under the package.
+* You should compute the SMD width based on the IMU datasheet and the 'Datasheets/IMU_Soldering\ guidance-{1,2}.pdf' documents.
 * Make sure you SMDs match the maximum width of the pads on the part.
 * Use 0.1" spacing within logically-related groups of pins for the pins on the IMU.
 You can have larger gaps separating groups of pins.
 * The prefix for your IMU device should be “U” (that’s the conventional prefix for ICs).